-- Pharmacists are our allies
+- DO NOT rely on the Pharmacist!

-- What is the medicine for?How is it supposed to be taken?
+- · What is the medicine for?

+- How is it supposed to be taken?

 - What side effects are likely?

 - What to do if side effects occur?

 - Drug interactions?

 - What food, drink or activity should be avoided or included?

 - Have patient check meds from pharmacy

 - Which generics are not acceptable

-- Encourage Patient's questions
+- Encourage Patient's questions!